Skip to main content

 Lecturer, BA (Hons) Animation and Visual Effects

-One of my interests within animation is how video games are animated, as they have an additional set of fundamentals that need to be followed as well as the traditional animation principles.
+One of my interests within animation is how video games are animated, as they have an additional set of fundamentals that need to be followed as well as traditional animation principles.
 This thread of research, which began as a YouTube channel, has led me on a path of enquiry that has connected me to industry professionals and provided me with opportunities to work within the games industry as an animator.

 Lecturer, BA (Hons) Animation and Visual Effects Lecturer, BA (Hons) Animation